-91 Specimen still in Bristol Museum Arctic Tern Sterna paradisaea Usually an uncommon passage migrant, but can occasionally occur in large flocks in the Estuary under favourable conditions in spring; otherwise generally occurs in smaller numbers than Common Tern.
+71 Specimen still in Bristol Museum Arctic Tern Sterna paradisaea Usually an uncommon passage migrant, but can occasionally occur in large flocks in the Estuary under favourable conditions in spring; otherwise generally occurs in smaller numbers than Common Tern.
 Often appears after westerly gales.
 The largest count is of 2,460 at Sand Point on 2nd May, 1998.
 The highest inland count is of 130 at CVL on 18th April, 2013.
-The earliest arrival is 29th March, 2015, photographed at Severn Beach while the latest departure is 21st November, 1996, two juveniles at CVL Wheeler (1874) said it was 'rare, Portishead' but Charbonnier (1899) says 'an occasional visitor.
+The average arrival date is April 16th with an earliest arrival on 29th March, 2015, photographed at Severn Beach.
+The average departure date is October 2nd with a latest departure on 21st November, 1996, two juveniles at CVL.
+Wheeler (1874) said it was 'rare, Portishead' but Charbonnier (1899) says 'an occasional visitor.
 In Yarrell's British Birds is an account of the appearance in the city of great numbers of this and Common Tern in May 1842'.
 Davis (1947) says it is a 'passage migrant, may occur fairly frequently but owing to close resemblance in the field to Common Tern is seldom definitely recorded.
 Great numbers of both this and Common Tern appeared in the Channel and Estuary in early May 1842, many of them visiting the Bristol docks where due to their tameness two or three hundred were killed and others taken alive.
 A considerable invasion of Common and Arctic Terns, mostly Arctic, was reported from the reservoirs April - May 1947, up to 100 or more being seen on several occasions at BL and a few were noted at BG and the Duchess Pond, Stapleton'.
 The large numbers in May 1842 were reported in the local newspapers of the time, see page 152 on the 2015 ABR.